backstage/backstage/docs/backend-system/core-services/01-index.md

 ### Configuring the service

-There's additional options that you can pass to configure the root HTTP Router serivce.
+There's additional options that you can pass to configure the root HTTP Router service.
 These options are passed when you call `createBackend`.

 - `indexPath` - optional path to forward all unmatched requests to.
 Defaults to `/api/app` which is the `app-backend` plugin responsible for serving the frontend application through the backend.